 Step – 1: Check your weapons

-import cv2 as cv import argparse
+import cv2 as cv

 If this does not give an error, then you are good to go…

 Step – 2: Mission details

 Now that you have your weapons with you, it’s time for you to ensure that you have all the mission details required.
 First, we need to specify our target.
 So, our target is:

 Now that you have your target with you, it’s time to set up a test field.
-Get several printouts of the target and paste it at several places in your house.
+Get several printouts of the target and paste them at several places in your house.
 Now, if you really want to get the feel, make a quadcopter, fix a small camera in it, and record the whole house properly and ensure that you cover the places where you have pasted the targets.
 In case if you don’t want to go through all this trouble, just grab a camera and record your house yourself.
-I would recommend you to keep the video short.
+I would recommend you keep the video short.